eukadish/cryptopalooza/zksnark/qap/README.md

+# Motivation

+In my attempt to better understand Zero Knowledge Proof technology and spending too much time piecing together information in random posts and articles.
+I decided to try get through some of the core work that has been built upon too enable more sophisticated projects such as Zcash, recursive SNARKS (Coda Protocal), and Ethereum's scaling solution with forgetful nodes.

+So, I started with the scipr-labs repo: , and looking through the references found: as the meatiest paper to get through for getting a feel for the nitty gritty of Zero Knowledge Proofs for algebraic expressions.
+The concept of an algebraic expression is simple enough, so would be best suited to focus on the Zero Knowledgeness of the whole thing.

 # Quadratic Arithmetic Programs

+The main driver of the paper is to show how to take any arithmetic expression and convert it into a _Quadratic Arithmetic Program_ from which is derivable a SNARK and then a statistically Zero Knowledge construction from the SNARK, which could be non interactively verified.

+So, to begin I took the simplest arithmetic expression I could think of: 2 x = 6 and moved forward with constructing a _QAP_ for it.
+This is simple enough, but in order to create the

 In working through more advanced techniques in cryptography and blockchain applications understanding this construction I found very important for more advanced protocols such as ZCash (which provides a great introduction to some of the key